vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vch_dchphoton.md

     **IMPORTANT**: Pay particular attention to the [Networking Requirements for VCH Deployment](network_reqs.md).
 * Make sure that the correct firewall ports are open on the ESXi hosts.
 For information about how to open ports on ESXi hosts, see [Open the Required Ports on ESXi Hosts](open_ports_on_hosts.md).
 * Obtain the vCenter Server certificate thumbprint.
 For information about how to obtain the certificate thumbprint, see [Obtain vSphere Certificate Thumbprints](obtain_thumbprint.md).
-* If you intend to use the CLI utility to deploy the VCH, familiarize yourself with the basic options of the `vic-machine create` command described in [Running vic-machine Commands](running_vicmachine_cmds.md).
+* If you intend to use the CLI utility to deploy the VCH, familiarize yourself with the basic options of the `vic-machine create` command described in [Using the `vic-machine` CLI Utility](using_vicmachine.md).
 * Familiarize yourself with the bridge network, public network, image store, and volume store as described in [Configure Bridge Networks](bridge_network.md), [Configure the Public Network](public_network.md), and [Virtual Container Host Storage Capacity](vch_storage.md).
 * Familiarize yourself with the way in which VCHs use certificates to authenticate connections from clients.
 For information about certificate use by VCHs and Docker, see the [Virtual Container Host Certificate Requirements](vch_cert_reqs.md).
 * Obtain the root certificate for vSphere Integrated Containers Registry.
 For information about how to obtain the certificate, see [Obtain the vSphere Integrated Containers Registry Certificate](vch_registry.md#regcert).
 * If you intend to use the Create Virtual Container Host wizard in the vSphere Client, create a vSphere user account for the operations user.
 For information about creating the operations user account, see [Create the Operations User Account](create_ops_user.md).
 * Install a Docker client so that you can test the deployment.

-### Create VCH Wizard
+## Create VCH Wizard

 1. Log in to the HTML5 vSphere Client, click the vSphere Client logo in the top left corner, and click **vSphere Integrated Containers**.
 3. Click **vSphere Integrated Containers** in the main panel, select the **Virtual Container Hosts** tab, and click **+ New Virtual Container Host**.